-There are a total of 262,100 people living in Plymouth according to the Office of National Statistics report in 2019 (ONS) with 118,680 dwellings in Plymouth recorded by DataPlymouth.
+There are a total of 262,100 people living in Plymouth according to the Office of National Statistics report in 2019 (ONS), with 118,680 dwellings recorded by DataPlymouth.

 Cost of living in Plymouth

-The average salary for someone living in Plymouth is around £505 a week and property price over the last year is on average is £209,095 suggested by Rightmove, which is up 2% since 2019.
+The average salary for someone living in Plymouth is around £505 a week.
+Property price over the last year is on average is £209,095 suggested by Rightmove, which is up 2% since 2019.

 Best places to live in Plymouth

-Stoke Damerel: The Stoke Damerel area is a top spot for families seeking detached homes with an abundance of parks nearby alongside a great number of amenities such as a great selection of local schools.
+Stoke Damerel: The Stoke Damerel area is a top spot for families seeking detached homes with an abundance of parks nearby.
+There’s also a great number of amenities such as a great selection of local schools.

 Things to do in Plymouth